 Cattie Adhesives—40 Years of Industrial Experience in Adhesives & Coatings

-Cattie Adhesives is a leading USA based manufacturer and value-added supplier of water-based and hotmelt adhesives, heat seals and coatings.
+Cattie Adhesives is a leading USA based supplier of water-based and hotmelt adhesives, heat seals and coatings.
 With 40 years of industrial experience, our trained application chemists are well equipped to serve you and your challenging applications.

 Our barrier coatings are formulated to provide enhanced moisture vapor transmission rate (MVTR), oxygen transmission rate (OTR), moisture resistance (Cobb), and oil / grease resistance (OGR) to coated and non-coated paper and board substrates.
 Coatings may also be used on filmic substrates after appropriate treatment or application of primers.
 Select grades are compliant with FDA regulations for food contact including 21 CFR 176.170 and 176.180 as well as EU regulations.
 Coatings are formulated for a variety of coating methods including rod coating and printing press applications.

-We offer a wide range of heat seal coatings that are compliant with FDA requirements for direct food contact and direct skin contact.
+We offer a wide range of heat seal coatings that are compliant with FDA requirements for direct food contact.
 Our heat seals bond well to a variety of substrates including paper, films, glass, metal and wood; additionally, a range of heat seal temperatures and bond strengths are available.
-Please reach out to discuss your particular application requirements as heat seals are particularly sensitive to substrates and sealing conditions.
+Please reach out to discuss your application requirements as heat seals are particularly sensitive to substrates and sealing conditions.

 In addition to providing a wide range of barrier coatings, heat seals and adhesives, Cattie Adhesives can serve as your trusted advisor and consultative partner.
-We will work with you to understand your applications, manufacturing processes and requirements so as to provide you with the best adhesive and coating solutions.
+We will work with you to understand your applications, manufacturing processes and requirements to help provide you with the best adhesive and coating solutions.

-Reach out and schedule a technical consultation with one of our representatives today!
+Reach out and schedule a meeting, TEAMS Call and technical consultation with one of our representatives today!

 Cattie Adhesives – Heat Seal & Barrier Coating Products

-8244D: A Balanced Barrier Coating An industry workhorse designed for an excellent balance of water, vapor and oil resistance.
+8244D: Barrier Coating -An industry workhorse designed for an excellent balance of water, vapor and oil resistance.
 Its rheological and film-forming properties provide for exceptional coater runnability even in highly pigmented systems.

-8244E: Enhanced Block Resistance & Repulpability A firmer version of 8244D providing improved block resistance and good repulpability.
-Water resistance is greater than 8244D but lower with regard to oil resistance.
+8244E: Enhanced Block Resistance.
+A firmer version of 8244D providing improved block resistance.
+Water resistance is greater than 8244D but lower oil resistance.

 8861: Cost Effective with Good Water Resistance Primarily used when good water resistance is required.
 For many applications, it is most cost effective especially when high oil resistance is not required.